isiddharthsingh/One-Click-Deploy/README.md

 - **Container Build & Push**: Docker/Buildpacks with ECR login and linux/amd64 platform
 - **Resilient Terraform Runner**: Auto force-unlock state and import existing resources when safe

+- **Auto Dockerfile Handling**: Uses an existing `Dockerfile` if present to build the image and proceed directly to deployment.
+- **Dockerfile Generation**: If no `Dockerfile` is found, generates one based on the framework and builds the image automatically (ports and health checks inferred from the repo).

 ## Quick Start

 ### Local Development